virckof/survey-app-16/README.md

-# A Survey Application for Empirical Studies.
+# A Survey Application for Empirical Studies (2016)

 The survey application is capable of presenting three types of questions, namely, multiple choice questions, list-based questions, and multiple selection questions.
 Each type captures the participant's answers using different mechanisms.
 Multiple choice questions receive one answer from a predefined set of options.
 List-based questions receive one or multiple open answers, and multiple selection questions receive one or multiple answers from a predefined set of options.